5 Best Condenser Microphones – Music Studio Essentials – Updated

 C01U Pro has a hypercardioid pickup pattern, which means even less sensitivity on the sides at 150-160 and 200-210 degrees, as opposed to right behind the microphone (see the picture below).

 The perk of Samson C01U Pro is its hassle-free plug-and-play operation.
 It doesn’t have an XLR port, but a simple USB.
-Therefore, plug it into your computer and you are good to go.
+Therefore, plug it into your computer for music production and you are good to go.

 If you buy an adapter, feel free to use Samson with your iPhone, iPad, or a camera.